OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 ![This is image](https://i.postimg.cc/s2VztYPM/IAMRole2.jpg)

-In "Role name" select a name (my role called "Calc2Parameters"), then click on "Create role".
+In "Role name" select a name (my role is called "Calc2Parameters"), then click on "Create role".

 ![This is image](https://i.postimg.cc/T2Qt9r1k/IAMRole3.jpg)